degensprotocol/docs/protocol.md

   \end{cases}
 $$

-$Bal_{effective}$ is computed for both parties to a trade.
+$[Bal_{effective}]$ is computed for both parties to a trade.
 These values are then used to determine the amounts that will be used in the trade, along with the remaining order amount, the maximum trade amount, and the order price.

 ### Position Updates

-When a trade is created, the positions for the participating accounts are updated by adding or substracting the total trade amount, $A_{total}$, as follows.
+When a trade is created, the positions for the participating accounts are updated by adding or substracting the total trade amount, $[A_{total}]$, as follows.

 For the account performing the buy side of the trade: